Updated: May 29, 2026

-BEST CAFES IN IPOHAccording to Always Travelicious, there are 81 cafes in Ipoh.
+According to Always Travelicious, there are 81 cafes in Ipoh.
 Of course, I couldn’t visit all 81 on my short trip there, but I’ve spent hours reading on them, shortlisted those with favorable reviews from the public, and paid these cafes a visit.
+Once you start chasing good food seriously, every recommendation list becomes dangerous, whether it is cafés in Ipoh or the endless rabbit hole of Best Omakase Singapore reservations.

 Mr Fitness, one of my contributors, is an Ipoh native so he helped me scout out the cafes before we went.
 I gave him a list but ultimately he the Ipohian decided for me what was worth going and planned the journey.